Scan Science and Technology

 : Liver Abscess is the most common extra-intestinal manifestation of invasive amoebiasis.
 Perforation of the Abscess is a potential life-threatening complication.
 We report a case where perforation into the stomach was successfully managed conservatively.
 The initial diagnosis in this case was made by gastroscopy and biopsy.
 To our knowledge, only five cases of gastric perforation of an Amoebic Liver Abscess have been reported in the English literature.
 In none of these cases was the diagnosis established by histology of gastric biopsy specimens.

-G Kumar – 2nd expert on this subject based on the ideXlab platform
+G Kumar – One of the best experts on this subject based on the ideXlab platform.

 left lobe Amoebic Liver Abscess mimicking a perforated gastric tumourEuropean Journal of Radiology Extra, 2008Co-Authors: Kasthoori Jayarani, G KumarAbstract: